Home

 With cellular phone cameras the exposure is made after a small but irritating delay after you push the button.
 So, the tip is to anticipate your photographic moment and squeeze the camera shutter button early.
 Avoid this common photo mistake and you'll be more pleased with your photographs in the end.

-There are thousands and thousands of apps, many of them are free and many of these apps for your cellular phone cameras are free for download.
+There are thousands and thousands of apps, many of them are really cool and many of the apps for your cellular phone cameras are free for download.

 Another option to do your photo editing are the hundreds of more sophisticated photo editing programs that you can tinker with on your computer.
 Develop a child like curiosity in finding ways to improve and expand your creativity.